gruiz17/frontend-happiness/README.md

 1. `lein new frontend-happiness {{appname}}`
 2. then `cd` into `{{appname}}` and run `bower install`
 3. then just start `lein figwheel` and visit `localhost:3449`

+## Todo

+* put on clojars
+* add more instructions for releasing to gh-pages

 ## License